gbuzogany/homebrew-rtl/README.md

     $ brew tap bracketmaster/rtl

-Instal the tool you want, for example bluespec verilog:
+Install the tool you want, for example bluespec verilog:

     $ brew install bsc

-Or install everything - installing nextpnr also install prjtrellis and icestorm
+Or install everything - installing nextpnr also installs prjtrellis and icestorm

     $ brew install bsc nextpnr

-Pre-packaged binaries are available as bottle for MacOS.
+Pre-packaged binaries are available as bottles for MacOS.

 On Linux, the tools will be built from source.
 I hope to provide Linux bottles soon too.